-specifies the forms control image to be loaded. forms control image is identified by a 1- to 4-character name.
-IBM-supplied 3211 format images are identified by imageid value of STD1 and STD2;

-user-designed forms control images are defined by the installation.
-For descriptions of the standard forms control images for the 3203 and 3211, see System-Data Administration.
+specifies the forms control image to be loaded.
+A forms control image is identified by a 1- to 4-character name.
+IBM-supplied 3211 format images are identified by imageid value of STD1 and STD2; user-designed forms control images are defined by the installation.
+For descriptions of the standard forms control images for the 3203 and 3211, see System-Data Administration For More information about 3800 FCB Administration.
 For more information about 3800 FCB modules, see Utilities.